Police: 11 infant bodies found in ceiling of former Detroit funeral home

 The badly decomposed bodies of 11 infants were found in the ceiling of a former funeral home on Detroit's east side, Detroit police said.

+A spokesman for the Michigan Department of Licensing and Regulatory Affairs confirmed Friday that state inspectors found the bodies.

+“We will use the evidence gathered today to add to our open investigation and will continue to work with local law enforcement as this case proceeds,” LARA communications director Jason Moon said in and email.

-The infants' remains were found hidden in a drop ceiling inside the funeral home, which was shuttered by state authorities in April, after they found numerous violations of state law.
-The violations included storing embalmed bodies in an unrefrigerated garage and other unsanitary areas, allowing them to deteriorate.
-One body was kept from January until April before it was cremated, according to state officials.
+In April, state investigators found that embalmed bodies had been stored for months in an unrefrigerated garage and other unsanitary areas, allowing them to deteriorate — one body was kept from January until April before it was cremated, according to state officials.

 The funeral home, which had operated for half a century, also had committed numerous other violations of state rules, such as the failure to deposit more than $21,000 in prepayments by at least 13 customers who'd signed contracts for future funeral services, according to the Michigan Department of Licensing and Regulation.